 Entering a query for “black sweater” yielded the following results on Google.

 See that the results are not just black sweaters, but also “black sweaters for women”.
 It shows that using variations of keywords can also help you rank higher.
 You should include these keywords or variations at the top of your page, in the product title, and within the product description.

-If you’re writing Shopify product descriptions, Shopify recommends you add keywords in these main places:
+If you’re wondering how to write product descriptions for e-commerce, Shopify recommends you add keywords in these main places: